suomela/types-examples/README.md

 Case study: CEEC, -ity, and -ness
 ---------------------------------

-The input data is in directory `bnc-input`.

-Directory `bnc-output` shows the end result after running:

-    types-run
-    types-web

 This data set is based on the following sources:

   - Corpus of Early English Correspondence (CEEC),